Secure Jobs, Better Pay: changes to Australian workplace laws

 - a term that confers an entitlement or remedy in relation to unfair dismissal before the employee has completed the minimum employment period

 - a term that excludes, or modifies, the application of unfair dismissal provisions in a way that is detrimental to, or in relation to, a person

 - a term that is inconsistent with the industrial action provisions

 - a term that provides for an entitlement to right of entry

-- a term that allows for the exercise of any State or Territory OHS legislative right of entry in a manner different to the rights set out in the right of entry provisions of the Fair Work Act 2009
+- a term that allows for the exercise of any State or Territory OHS legislative right of entry in a manner different to the rights set out in the right of entry provisions of the FW Act

 - a term that allows or requires super contributions to be made to funds that do not offer a My Super product or meet certain other requirements.

 The Fair Work Commission will review enterprise agreements for any unlawful content.
 The Fair Work Commission cannot approve an enterprise agreement that contains unlawful content.